dwrobel/flatcam/README.md

 - fixed an issue in camlib.CNCJob where tha variable self.toolchange_xy was used for 2 different purposes which created loss of information.
 - fixed unit conversion functions in case the toolchange_xy parameter is None
 - more fixes in camlib.CNCJob regarding usage of toolchange (in case it is None)
-- fixed postprocessor files to work with toolchange_xy parameter value = None (no values in Edit - Preferences fields)
+- fixed preprocessor files to work with toolchange_xy parameter value = None (no values in Edit - Preferences fields)
 - fixed Tcl commands CncJob and DrillCncJob to work with toolchange
-- added to the postprocessor files the command after toolchange to go with G00 (fastest) to "Z Move" value of Z pozition.
+- added to the preprocessor files the command after toolchange to go with G00 (fastest) to "Z Move" value of Z pozition.

 29.01.2019